abelectronicsuk/ABElectronics_Python_Libraries/ExpanderPi/README.md

 read_adc_raw(channel, mode)
 ```
 Read the raw value from the selected channel on the ADC
-**Parameters:** channel = options are: 1 to 8 , mode = 0 or 1 - 0 = single ended, 1 = differential
+**Parameters:** channel = options are: 1 to 8 , mode = 0 or 1 - 0 = single-ended, 1 = differential
-**Returns:** raw 12 bit value (0 to 4096)
+**Returns:** raw 12-bit value (0 to 4096)

-In single ended mode the channel number corresponds to the number on the Expander Pi.
-In differential mode channel the number selects the channels as follows:
+In single-ended mode, the channel number corresponds to the number on the Expander Pi.
+In differential mode, the channel the number selects the channels as follows:

 | Channel  | Mode         | Channel Selection On Expander Pi   |
 |-------|--------------|----------------------|